Pre-Law

 St. Lawrence has a Law Early Admission Program (LEAP) partnership with Cornell Law, allowing students to complete their St. Lawrence B.A./B.S. and Cornell's J.D. degree in just six years.
 To take advantage of this 3+3 Pathway, students must complete all St. Lawrence requirements (only 30 units of credit at SLU are required) in three years and gain acceptance into Cornell Law to complete this program.
 See the Cornell Law admissions website for details on program requirements.

 The St. Lawrence University-Cornell Law School Scholarship Fund offers generous scholarship support to St. Lawrence students who are accepted to Cornell Law School, whether through the LEAP partnership or after a full four years at SLU.
+Note that it is not a full scholarship, and the amount awarded can vary from year to year.

 The LSAT is offered online regularly throughout the academic year.